kngpvrk/BP1-SeismicWavePropagation/README.md

-✤ *This was the final project for the BWp1 Geophysical Methods: Introduction to Geophysical Project Work (WiSe 24/25), supervised by Prof. Dr. T. Duretz, Goethe University Frankfurt.*
+✤ *This was the final project for the BWp1 Geophysical Methods: Introduction to Geophysical Project Work (WiSe 24/25) - modul, supervised by Prof. Dr. T. Duretz, Goethe University Frankfurt.*